Network resilience: Phase transitions in biological networks

-DNB-based methods have been applied to detect early warning signals for lung cancer \cite{liu2019single} and other cancer metastasis \cite{liu2017quantifying}.
-Recently, Yang et al. \cite{yang2018dynamic} analyse time-series gene expression data in spontaneous pulmonary metastasis mice HCCLM3-RFP model with DNB-based method, and identify CALML3 as a core DNB member, which has been further verified as a suppressor of metastasis, thus providing a prognostic biomarker and therapy target in hepatocellular carcinoma.
+DNB-based methods have been used to detect early warning signals of lung cancer \cite{liu2019single} and of metastasis of other cancers \cite{liu2017quantifying}.
+Yang et al. \cite{yang2018dynamic} recently analyzed time-series gene expression data obtained in a spontaneous pulmonary metastasis mouse HCCLM3-RFP model using a DNB-based method and identified CALML3 as a core DNB member.
+This protein has been further verified as a suppressor of metastasis; thus, it represents a prognostic biomarker and a therapeutic target in hepatocellular carcinoma.

-\textbf{Identitying the tipping point in other biological processes.} The DNB-based method can not only be used to predict the critical transitions in the development of diseases, but also the critical transitions in other complex biological processes from time series gene expression data.
-The cell-differentiation process has been seen as a stereotyped program leading from one progenitor toward a functional cell, in the cell population-based view.
-In the single-cell level, cell fate induction requires broad changes of their gene expression profile, and cell-to-cell gene expression stochasticity could play a key role in differentiation.
-Mojtahedi et. al \cite{mojtahedi2016cell} show that commitment of blood progenitor cells to the erythroid or myeloid lineage is preceded by the destabilization of their high-dimensional attractor state.
-This causes differentiating cells to undergo a critical state transition.
-At the point of fate commitment, a peak in gene expression variability appears \cite{buganim2012single}.
-Thus the structure of gene co-expression network changes greatly.
-By using the DNB-method, a group of DNB genes for which the fluctuations and correlations between them increase have been identified, which can be used as early warning signals for the differentiation in primary chicken erythrocytic progenitor cells \cite{richard2016single}.
-In addition, the critical differentiation state of MCF-7 cells for breast cancer can also be identified by using DNB method.
+\textbf{Identifying the tipping points in other biological processes.} The DNB-based method can be used to predict the critical transitions in the development of diseases as well as the critical transitions in other complex biological processes based on time-series gene expression data.
+In the cell population-based view, the cell differentiation process has been seen as a stereotyped program leading from a single progenitor to a functional cell.
+Cell fate induction requires broad changes in gene expression profiles at the single-cell level, and cell-to-cell gene expression stochasticity could play a key role in differentiation.
+Mojtahedi et al. \cite{mojtahedi2016cell} showed that commitment of blood progenitor cells to the erythroid or myeloid lineage is preceded by destabilization of their high-dimensional attractor state.
+This destabilization causes differentiating cells to undergo a critical state transition.
+At the point at which commitment to a specific fate occurs, a peak in gene expression variability appears \cite{buganim2012single}.
+Thus, the structure of the gene co-expression network changes significantly.
+Using the DNB method, a group of DNB-encoding genes whose expression shows increased fluctuations and correlations that can be used as early warning signals for differentiation in primary chicken erythrocytic progenitor cells have been identified \cite{richard2016single}.
+The critical differentiation state of MCF-7 breast cancer cells can also be identified using the DNB method.
 This approach provides an opportunity to interrupt and prevent the continuing costly cycle of managing breast cancer and its complications.